syncfusion-content/uwp-docs/uwp/SfRichTextBoxAdv/Version-Migration/Migratingtov16.1.0.x.md

 The SfRichTextBoxAdv control validates DocumentAdv instance internally when the value of Document property is updated.
 It ensures that minimal child elements are available in each container elements like,

 * At least one section should be available in document

 * At least one paragraph should be available in each table cell, section body, header and footer

 * At least one row should be available in each table

 * At least one cell should be available in each table row

+* At least one paragraph should be available after a table

 N> In earlier versions, this internal validation to ensure minimal child element is not performed.